 The IEEE

-I have profiles on LinkedIn, Community of Science and and Academia.edu.
+I have profiles on LinkedIn, Community of Science and Academia.edu.

 I have a BSc in Mathematics and Computational Science from the University of Leeds, an MSc in Computer Science also from the University of Leeds, a PhD in Computer Science from the University of St Andrews and an LLM (Masters in Law) in Advanced Legal Studies from the University of Reading.